Code-Institute-Submissions/JimmyThePro-daytrading-blog_AprResub/README.md

     - Account registration: As a Site User I can register an account so that I can comment and like.
     - Comment on a post: As a Site User I can leave comments on a post so that I can be involved in the conversation. (comments need to be approved by an admin)
     - Like/Unlike: As a Site User I can like or unlike a post so that I can interact with the content.
+    - Edit comment: As a Site User I can edit my own comments so that I can change my oppinion.
+    - Delete comment: As a Site user I can delete my own comment so that it dissapears from the site.

 * **Future updates**

-    - Add a contact section, so users easily can contact me using a form.
     - Add alot more blogposts, and a filter so users easily can sort the blogposts how they want.
-    - Add more features for the users, such as deleting/change their own comment posts, delete their accounts etc.
+    - Add a function so that a user can edit/delete their accounts etc.
 <br/><br/>

 * **Site goal**